oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ## Engine Changes

-Engine will be listening to the the evnts set from VDSM if the VM is stalling.
-Specific policies TBD when the VDSM side will be decided.
+Engine will be listening to the the evnts sent from VDSM if the VM is stalling.
+Specific policies TBD when the VDSM side will be discussed/finalized.